dolejska-daniel/riot-api/README.md

 # [Downloading](https://github.com/dolejska-daniel/riot-api/wiki/Home#downloading)
-The easiest way to downlaod and use this library is via [Composer](https://getcomposer.org/).
+The easiest way to download and use this library is via [Composer](https://getcomposer.org/).
-If you are not using it yet, start **now**!
+If you are not using Composer yet, you should start **right now**!

-While having Composer installed on your machine it takes only `composer require "dolejska-daniel/riot-api:^3"` to get the library ready to roll!
+While having Composer installed on your machine it takes only `composer require "dolejska-daniel/riot-api:^4"` command to get the library ready to roll!

 For additional information about downloading and initial setup, please see [the wiki pages](https://github.com/dolejska-daniel/riot-api/wiki/Home#downloading).